ychencq/ychencq.github.io/_pages/about.md

+---
+permalink: /
+title: "Yifei Chen's Homepage"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 Welcome
 ======
 I am an AI researcher at Huawei.
 My research interest is currently in computer vision and multi-modal learning.